nodejs/community-committee/CONTRIBUTING.md

 ## Code of Conduct

-The Code of Conduct explains the *bare minimum* behavior expectations the Node.js Foundation requires of its contributors.
+The Code of Conduct explains the *bare minimum* behavior expectations the Node.js Foundation requires from all contributors.
 [Please read it before participating.](https://github.com/nodejs/TSC/blob/master/CODE_OF_CONDUCT.md)

 ## Vocabulary